sonu-bhardwaj/React_js_learning_project/bgcolor-changer/README.md

 - 🎯 Clean and responsive UI
 - 🎨 Real-time background color change
 - ⚛️ Built using React functional components
-- 🧠 Demonstrates use of `useState` hook
+- 🧠 Demonstrates use of `useState` hook (including handler function)
 - 🧼 Clean code with comments and structure

 ---